bachlab/M-BIDS/_sources/event_definitions/index.rst.txt

      - String
      - ``picture``, ``sound``, ...

+Additionally, we REQUIRE experimental blocks to be separated by ``block_start`` and ``block_end`` events types.

-Additional guidelines are different for different experiment types and are listed below:
+Specific guidelines are different for different experiment types and are listed below:

 .. toctree::
    :maxdepth: 1